compromise-evident/Authorship/README.md

 Your Authorship number is a sha512sum hash of a long list of encrypted items.
 Now consider generating another number, then forcing your old list to represent this new number by selectively revealing solutions to that old list where solutions published = 1, and solutions missing = 0.
-This binary represents your new # & 9,000-char message.
+This binary represents your new # and 9,000-char message.

 Half of each list must be solved per event, this prevents censorship attacks where keys are withheld for misrepresentation.